ITE College Central

 ITE College Central (ITECC) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.

 It is one of the Institute of Technical Education's three colleges under the "One ITE System, Three Colleges" Governance and Education Model.
 The college also houses the headquarters of the Institute of Technical Education.

 Campus

-This third comprehensive college covers a land area of 10.61 hectares with a total gross floor area of 192,820m2.
-It opened to its first cohort of students in January 2013.
-There is also a convention centre which is named the Tay Eng Soon Convention Centre to commemorate for his efforts.
-The campus was officially opened on 8 November that year by Prime Minister Lee Hsien Loong.
+Covering a land area of 10.61 hectares with a total gross floor area of 192,820m2, the campus opened to its first cohort of students in January 2013.
+The campus was officially opened on 8 November that year by then Prime Minister Lee Hsien Loong.

-The campus that replaced the 5 original campuses moved to its current premises at Ang Mo Kio drive in December 2012 together with ITE Headquarters and welcomed its first cohort of students in January 2013.
-It was officially opened on 8 November by Prime Minister Lee Hsien Loong and ITE College Central has been chosen almost annually as the venue for Singapore National Day Rally speech ie. in 2019, 2021 and 2022.
+The Tay Eng Soon Convention Centre was named after Tay Eng Soon to commemorate his ministerial service in the Ministry of Education (MOE), who spearheaded the development of polytechnics and institutes for technical training in Singapore.

+Then Prime Minister Lee Hsien Loong gave his National Day Rally speech at the Tay Eng Soon Convention Centre from 2013 to 2023 (except 2020 and 2021, due to the COVID-19 pandemic).